EDUCBA

 • At the Top Right, an Outliner is given.

-Step 12: The User Interface is created very clearly and neatly, that allows the user to view and work on all important options and tools at one glint without moving or pushing the editors in the UI.
+Step 12: The User Interface presents a clear and organized layout, allowing users to view and work with all essential options and tools at a glance without the need to move or adjust the editors within the UI.

 Recommended Articles

 This has been a guide to Install Blender.
-Here we discuss the Concept, Requirement & Step by Step process of Installing Blender on Windows.
+Here we discuss the Concept, Requirements & Step by Step process of Installing Blender on Windows.
 You can also go through our other Suggested Articles to learn more –

 1. Blender Tools